 The process of ensuring the high quality of deliverables produced in the GUIDed project has been thouroughly described in deliverable D1.1 Project Management Handbook, and thus will not be discussed in this deliverable.
-In this document, the Quality Assurance Template is presented in ANNEX I. The Quality Assurance Template should be used for the reviews of all deliverables of the GUIDed project.
+In this document, the Quality Assurance Template is presented in ANNEX I, in its most updated form.
+The Quality Assurance Template should be used for the final reviews of all deliverables of the GUIDed project.